How to Make Money After Layoff: 4 Side Hustle Strategies That Actually Work

 Strategic Volunteering Framework:

 This strategy works because it reduces hiring risk.
-Companies spend an average of $4,000-15,000 to hire and onboard new employees.
+Companies spend an average of $4,000 to $15,000 to hire and onboard new employees.
 You become the obvious choice when they already know your work quality and cultural fit.

 The Reality Check: Challenges and Solutions